 African Alliance of Rhode Island, 807 Broad St, Suite 121, Providence, africanallianceri.org

 This group sells vegetables grown at inner city gardens and creates carrot-apple jam and bitterball relish products for sale at farmers markets, including the Wintertime Farmers Market at Hope Artiste Village, Roger Williams Park and the Farm Fresh RI Armory Farmers Market.
-Read an article about the African Alliance of Rhode Island.
+Read our article about the African Alliance of Rhode Island.

 Quaintly Farm, 58 Chatham St., Providence, 401-808-8180, quaintlyfarmri.business.site

 Quaintly Farm is a “black-owned urban farm in the North End of Providence.”
 Owner Quatia Osorio runs the farm with her five children in hopes of offering farm stands crops that she and her family raised, such as watermelons and tomatoes.